2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data/content-types.md

 #### Storage
 Most Content-Types are stored in the database, including all the Content-Types in your App.
 Special global Content-Types are stored in the file system.
-They are called @Specs.Data.FileBasedContentTypes
+They are called [](xref:Specs.Data.FileBasedContentTypes)

 #### Metadata of Content-Types and Attributes
 Both the Content-Type and Attributes can have _Metadata_ providing more information about them.